newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 ## Overview

 **ComfyUI-Autocomplete-Plus** is a custom node that provides multiple input assistance features for any text area in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 Currently, it supports Danbooru and e621 tags (e621 does not support some functions).

+## :fire:Recent Updates
+- Added automatic and manual update check functionality for CSV files
+- Fixed bug where autocomplete suggestions wouldn't display at certain timings with Microsoft IME (#11)
+- Support for loading and displaying e621 tag CSV

 ## Features

 - **:zap:No setup required**: Automatically downloads CSV data optimized for Danbooru tags.